gregtour/blog-posts/article1.md

 To find a root concept we can work from, let's begin with statements.
 There are statements that form operations.
 Given two values, add them together and assign the result.
 If an expression is true, execute a block of statements.
 Evaluate expressions and then make a procedure call with arguments.
-Et cetera.
+Etcetera.
 A block of statements will be described in terms of a statement list.
 Given a function declaration, a kind of statement, there is a name for the function, a list of parameter names, and a list of statements making up the body.
 An If/Else statement has a similar nature.
 It is a statement that contains additional statements.